aliemteam/aliemcards/cards/does-your-pt-have-chf.md

 ---

-title: Does Your Dyspneic Patient Have CHF?
+title: 'Does Your Dyspneic Patient Have CHF?'
-collection:
+authors:
+    - 'Michelle Lin, MD'
+created: 2012/08/24
+updates:
+    - 2012/08/24
+categories:
     - Cardiovascular
     - EBM
-tags:
-authors:
-  - Michelle Lin, MD
-updated:
-  - 2012/08/24
+drugs:

 ---

 # Does your dyspneic patient have CHF?